Whether a dual monitor uses more GPU depends on what kind of work you perform on your PC.

-Following this idea, a single 4K Monitors would have four times as much pixels as a single Full HD display.
-So with a simple math logic you can deduce that technically a single 4K display would require twice as many GPU resources as compared to dual FHD monitors.
+Following this idea, 4K Monitors would have four times as many pixels as a single Full HD display.
+So with a simple math logic, you can deduce that a single 4K collection would require twice as many GPU resources as dual FHD monitors.

-Practically though, the difference when using a single Full HD, dual or even triple Full HD displays, has only a little impact in most cases.
+Practically though, the difference when using a single Full HD, dual, or even triple Full HD display has only a little impact in most cases.

 How Much GPU is Being Used When PC is Sitting Idle?